Variable volume hydraulic capacity in cylinders

 |n||Gas-specific heat ratio|

 The main objective of representing fluid as a mixture of liquid and gas is to introduce an approximate model of cavitation, which takes place in a chamber if pressure drops below fluid vapor saturation level.
-As it is seen in the graph below, the bulk modulus of a mixture decreases at , thus considerably slowing down further pressure change.
-At high pressure, , a small amount of nondissolved gas has practically no effect on the system behavior.
+As it is seen in the graph below, the bulk modulus of a mixture decreases as the gauge pressure approaches zero, thus considerably slowing down further pressure change.
+At gauge pressures far above zero, a small amount of undissolved gas has practically no effect on the system behavior.

 Cavitation is an inherently thermodynamic process, requiring consideration of multiple-phase fluids, heat transfers, etc., and as such cannot be accurately simulated with Simscape™ software.
 But the simplified version implemented in the block is good enough to signal if pressure falls below dangerous level, and to prevent computation failure that normally occurs at negative pressures.